lapho-dev/Handling-Multiple-Git-Account-on-MacOS/README.md

 ### 2.4 Configure Local .gitconfig

-To create a local git config for each git account (name & email & ssh key), head to the path you previous entered in *~/.gitconfig* .
+To create a local git config for each git account (name & email & ssh key), head to one of the path you previous entered in *~/.gitconfig* .

 For example:
 ```zsh